jicamargo/space-travelers/README.md

 # 📖 [Space-Travelers PRJECT] <a name="about-project"></a>

 - A Space-X-React-Group app built with React, Redux, CSS, and HTML.
 Users can view information about the latest Space-X launches, rockets, and missions.
-The app also features a search function, allowing users to search for information about specific launches, rockets, or missions.👌
+The app also features a search function, allowing users to search for information about specific launches, rockets, or missions. 👌

 - [Project Description Link](#)